Can I buy my own DVR or cable box?

 Will I be charged to use a CableCARD?
 The first CableCARD in a retail CableCARD device is free to Comcast customers.
 If a second CableCARD is needed for the same device (as is the case with certain older model TiVo devices), a charge will be applied based on your area.

 Will I receive an equipment credit if I use my own CableCARD-compatible retail device?
-If you own a CableCARD-compatible device with an activated CableCARD and subscribe to an XFINITY TV service package that includes equipment as part of the service, you will receive a monthly equipment credit of $2.50 for each CableCARD-compatible retail device on your account.
-To learn more, see our Customer Owned Equipment Policy. http://www.xfinity.com/equipmentpolicy
+If you own a CableCARD-compatible device with an activated CableCARD and subscribe to an Xfinity TV service package that includes equipment as part of the service, you will receive a monthly equipment credit of $2.50 for each CableCARD-compatible retail device.
+To learn more, see our policy for customer owned equipment .

 What about Motorola or Scientific-Atlanta or Cisco or Pace cable boxes on online auction sites?